svenk-k/CNN/README.md

 # CNN

-Convolutinal Neural Network based on a Youtube tutorial
+Convolutinal Neural Network partly based on a Youtube tutorial